HinodeXRT/xrtpy/docs/about_xrt.rst

 ============================
 The `SolarSoft XRT Analysis Guide`_  - Hinode X-Ray Telescope is a guide to analyze the XRT data.
 The Software Guide consists of the Instrument Guide and a broad overview of the X-Ray telescope’s hardware components.
-The XRT software was created in Interactive Data Language (IDL).
+The XRT software was originally created in Interactive Data Language (IDL).
 IDL is a software programming language used to analyze and create meaningful information from numerical data.